 Editor-in-Chief Chien-Ho Ko, Clemson University, USA

-Editorial Advisory Board Godfaurd Adjaie John, University of Central Lancashire, UK Hesham Ahmad, Al Zaytoonah University of Jordan, Jordan Seema Alim, Imperial College of Science & Tech, UK Shabbab Alotaibi, Shaqra University, Saudi Arabia Glenn Ballard, University of California at Berkeley, USA Fidelis A. Emuze, Central University of Technology, South Africa M. Reza Hosseini, Deakin University, Australia Sittimont Kanjanabootra, University of Newcastle, Australia Oleg Kaplinski, Poznan Technical University, Poland Sherif Mohamed, Griffith University, Australia Lukasz Nazarko, Bialystok University of Technology, Poland Yiannis Nikolaidis, University of Macedonia, Greece Kriengsak Panuwatwanich, Griffith University, Australia Govindaswamy Rajendra, Dr. Ambedkar Institute of Technology, India R. Venkata Rao, Sardar Vallabhbhai National Institute of Technology, India Petros Rigas, Loxley Public Company Limited, Thailand Jonas Saparauskas, Vilnius Gediminas Technical University, Lithuania Miroslaw J. Skibniewski, University of Maryland at College Park, USA Jolanta Tamosaitiene, Vilnius Gediminas Technical University, Lithuania Hsi-Hsien Wei, The Hong Kong Polytechnic University, Hong Kong Ker-Wei Yeoh, National University of Singapore, Singapore
+Editorial Advisory Board Godfaurd Adjaie John, University of Central Lancashire, UK Hesham Ahmad, Al Zaytoonah University of Jordan, Jordan Shabbab Alotaibi, Shaqra University, Saudi Arabia Salman Azhar, Auburn University, USA Krzysztof Ejsmont, Warsaw University of Technology, Poland Fidelis A. Emuze, Central University of Technology, South Africa Nick Hadjinicolaou, Torrens University Australia, Australia M. Reza Hosseini, Deakin University, Australia Walaa S. E. Ismaee, British University in Egypt, Egypt Chawalit Jeenanunta, SIIT, Thammasat University, Thailand Sittimont Kanjanabootra, University of Newcastle, Australia Oleg Kaplinski, Poznan Technical University, Poland Yongcheol Lee, Louisiana State University, USA Karl van der Merwe, Nelson Mandela University, South Africa Yiannis Nikolaidis, University of Macedonia, Greece Kriengsak Panuwatwanich, SIIT, Thammasat University, Thailand Xiaobo Qu, Chalmers University of Technology, Sweden Govindaswamy Rajendra, Dr. Ambedkar Institute of Technology, India R. Venkata Rao, Sardar Vallabhbhai National Institute of Technology, India Petros Rigas, Project Victor Company Limited, Thailand Mark Robinson, University of St Andrews, UK James Rotimi, Massey University, New Zealand Jonas Saparauskas, Vilnius Gediminas Technical University, Lithuania Miroslaw J. Skibniewski, University of Maryland at College Park, USA Jolanta Tamosaitiene, Vilnius Gediminas Technical University, Lithuania Hsi-Hsien Wei, The Hong Kong Polytechnic University, Hong Kong

 Editors David Chua, National University of Singapore, Singapore Kassim Gidado, University of Brighton, UK Joanicjusz Nazarko, Bialystok University of Technology, Poland